yukai-yang/R6DS/README.md

 sciences, and some ideas from the data structures are now needed, but the implementation of these ideas needs the pass-by-reference!

+*So the dream is that we hope that we can input something into some function and the function will change its value!
+Or, for some people, “we really miss the pointers or references in C++ and JAVA…”*

 Even R says no itself due to the fact the Reference Class following the S4 class has been implemented.
 And then the much more efficient R6 class was implemented and available in the R6 package.
 I employ the R6 class